A Tale of Two Cities: Analysis

-A Tale of Two Cities is one of only two works of historical fiction by Charles Dickens (the other being Barnaby Rudge).
+A Tale of Two Cities is one of Dickens's two works of historical fiction (with Barnaby Rudge).

-Dickens uses literal translations of French idioms for characters who cannot speak English, such as "What the devil do you do in that galley there?!!" and "Where is my wife? … Here you see me."
+Dickens uses literal translations of French idioms for characters who cannot speak English, such as "What the devil do you do in that galley there?!!" and "Where is my wife? ...
+Here you see me."
 The Penguin Classics edition of the novel notes that "Not all readers have regarded the experiment as a success."

 J. L. Borges quipped: "Dickens lived in London.
 In his book A Tale of Two Cities, based on the French Revolution, we see that he really could not write a tale of two cities.
 He was a resident of just one city: London."

+In the Introduction to the Encyclopedia of Adventure Fiction, critic Don D'Ammassa argues that it is an adventure novel because the protagonists are in constant danger of imprisonment or death.